-Debris is present in the form of discarded materials in the commercial and industrial areas and abandoned cars along the U.P.R.R.
+Debris is present in the form of discarded materials in the commercial and industrial areas along the U.P.R.R.
 Right-of-Way.
 The vacant land and other structures contain litter to a lesser degree.
 The debris is not only unsightly, but also promotes certain safety hazards.